Jerry Mynatt

 Jerry Mynatt (born c.
-1968) is a former American football player and coach.
-He served as the head football coach at Pikeville College—now known as the University of Pikeville—in Pikeville, Kentucky for three seasons, from 2003 to 2005, compiling a record of 20–11.
+1968) is an American former football player and coach.
+He served as the head football coach at Pikeville College—now known as the University of Pikeville—in Pikeville, Kentucky for three seasons, from 2003 to 2005, compiling a record of 20–12.
 Mynatt was selected "Coach of the Year" in the Mid-South Conference in 2005.
 Selected as one of the "Hottest Coaches in America" the same year by "American Football Monthly" magazine.
 Mynatt along with his entire 2005 squad was inducted into the University of Pikeville Sports Hall of Fame in 2019.